 1992 – They also played in a World Cup qualifier while both were still Rosenborg BK players, as Norway won 2-0 in San Marino.

 2010 – Future red Philippe Coutinho won his first senior cap, playing alongside Lucas as Brazil beat Iran 3-0 in a friendly in Abu Dhabi.
-This was his only appearance while with Internazionale, and last cap for nearly four years.

 A pastoral death

 2002 - 1940’s reds centre-forward Arthur Shepherd died.
 His brothers Joe and full-back Bill also both played for the reds at the same time.
 Arthur never made our first-team in peacetime, but did net twelve times in eleven wartime games for us.

 1911 – Centre-half Jimmy Harrop scored his fourth and last reds goal as we lost 2-1 at home to Blackburn Rovers.
 Walter Aitkenhead netted one of his four goals past us, with Johnny Orr bagging one of his five strikes against the reds.

 Another rare excursion up front